PortalNetwork/pchain-ns/README.md

 ## 💡 What is Pchain?
 The first native multichain system that supports EVM in the world and making large scale blockchain applications possible.

-## 💡 What is BNS?
-BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as 'website.pai' or 'mywebsite.pai' into addresses understandable by decentralized network machines.

-## 📝 Description

-PNS is the Pchain Name Service, a distributed, open, and extensible naming system based on the Ethereum blockchain.

 ## 📚 Documents

 #### Table of Contents